top of page

 The Triple Bottom Line

 Our Co-op, and most others, adhere to the “Triple Bottom Line” of Profit-People-Planet, which defines the Co-ops operating principles.
 Having concerns beyond just profit immediately sets co-ops apart from conventional markets.
-In the co-operative, grass-roots business model, energy and resources devoted to societal and environmental needs of the community can be made available partly because of the absence of top-heavy management (CEOs, shareholders, etc.) Co-ops have the economic freedom to serve the needs of their member/owners and their community.
+In the cooperative business model, energy and resources devoted to societal and environmental needs of the community can be made available partly because of the absence of top-heavy management (CEOs, shareholders, etc.).

 Types of Co-ops